 Go to this page for the most frequently asked questions and current information about COVID-19.

-We can only take the next step forward if everyone follows these rules.
 During a trip to The Netherlands you must adhere to Dutch measures:

 Check the government's step-by-step plan here.